HFCN ADMISSIONS DEPARTMENT

 Students are required to maintain compliance for all requirements during the entire program length.
 Any student who is found non-compliant risks administrative dismissal from the college, and at minimum, will receive a registration hold until all requirements are met.

 TRANSFER CREDITS AND CREDIT BY EQUIVALENCY TESTING

-The College accepts credits earned in Introduction to Psychology, Human Growth and Development, and Introduction to Sociology, through the College-Level Examination Program (CLEP) for applicants who have already taken the college level course level but the credits are over ten years.
-Currently the acceptable score is 50%, effective November 2018, the acceptable score will be 55%.
-For more information go online to: https://www.collegeboard.com/student/testing/clep/about.html.
-To have your results sent to Helene Fuld College of Nursing, enter school code: 2302.
-All CLEP exam results must be received before registering as a matriculated student.
+The College accepts credits earned in Introduction to Psychology, Human Growth and Development, and Introduction to Sociology, through the College-Level Examination Program (CLEP) for applicants who have already taken the college level course level, but the credits are over five years.
+The acceptable score for CLEP is 55%.
+For more information on CLEP scores go online to: https://www.collegeboard.com/student/testing/clep/about.html